 What Happens If You Workout Too Soon?

 Since exercise is generally considered good for you, is it really a big deal if you start working out again too soon afterward?
-The truth is that exercise is good for you when it’s part of a fitness routine and when your doctor has given you the all-clear.
+The truth is that exercise is good for you when it’s part of a fitness routine and when Dr. Vitenas has given you the all-clear.
 There are plenty of people, including people who haven’t had plastic surgery, who need to avoid certain types of exercise.

 The big deal with many types of vigorous exercise is that they can actually interfere with your healing if you pick them up too soon after your surgery.
 Raising your heart rate and your blood pressure can make it more difficult for incisions to heal and can increase your risk for bleeding and bruising, not to mention swelling.